 On the other end, carbohydrates don’t necessarily have to cause weight gain as it all depends on the type and amount of carbs you’re consuming.
 If it’s more than your body burns throughout the day, you may experience weight gain as your body is in a calorie surplus.

 When you take carbs shouldn’t matter as they’re the body’s primary source of energy.
-So long as it aligns with your activity level and your health and fitness goals, taking carbs at night is healthy.
+So long as it aligns with your activity level and your health and fitness goals, taking carbs at night is healthy and safe.

 If you tend to let yourself off the hook, raise the white flag when things get tougher than you expected, send yourself on an unconscious binge-eating trip – BetterMe app is here to help you leave all of these sabotaging habits in the past!